connorsb/productivity/Six Causes of Burnout and Fixes.md

 # The Six Causes of Burnout (with Fixes!)

-Causes as reported by @Catehstn in a twitter post of a slide, fixes as suggested by @connorsb for his own use.
+Causes as reported by @Catehstn at a presentation at @selfconference, fixes as suggested by @connorsb for his own use.

 ## Lack of Control